Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Preliminaries

 Moreover, a uniform evaluation within the set $U$ wastes time in many pairs with low impact.
 By first constructing $U$ to ensure theoretical coverage and then applying HyperAttention’s locality-sensitive hashing inside this recall-guaranteed set, our hybrid approach combines the strengths of both methods: it retains subquadratic complexity and provably captures every $\epsilon$-heavy attention.

-Our goal is to accelerate approximation methods for transformers while maintaining high accuracy.
-Rather than using the universal set $U$ of Kannan et al. \cite{kannan2024}, we suggest other sets based on clustering methods to guide approximation algorithms such as HyperAttention \cite{han2023} to find large attention scores.
+Our goal is to accelerate the approximation methods for transformers while maintaining high accuracy.
+Rather than using the universal set $U$ of \citet{kannan2024}, we suggest other sets based on clustering methods to guide approximation algorithms such as HyperAttention \cite{han2023} to find large attention scores.